George A. Brackett: Early life and career

 Brackett became involved in the politics of Minneapolis from its inception: he served as one of the city's first aldermen when the city was formed.
 In 1873 he was elected mayor of Minneapolis and served a single one-year term.
+In 1873 he was also involved in The Lord Gordon Affair; he was induced to send his chief of police to Manitoba to arrest Gordon, and finally went himself to assist his chief.
+There, along with Jay Gould, Loren Fletcher, John Gilfillan, and Eugene McLanahan Wilson, Brackett was arrested by Canadian authorities for kidnapping, sparking an international incident between the U.S. and Canada.
+He and the rest of Gould's associates were eventually released on bail.

-He unsuccessfully ran for re-election in 1874 and 1876.
+Brackett unsuccessfully ran for re-election in 1874 and 1876.
 By one account Brackett led such an extensive campaign against vice in the city that "the city was unable to live up to its opportunities thus offered" and opted to elect a less passionate mayor.
 He also served as the chief of the Minneapolis Fire Department for a number of years as well as on the Minneapolis Park Board where he was instrumental in purchasing and preserving Minnehaha Park.
 Brackett was also a major force behind some of the early city's civic events including the 1886 Industrial Exposition, the 1891 Harvest Festival, and the 1892 Republican National Convention.

 During the late 1880s and 1890s, Brackett faced a number of personal and financial setbacks.
 A building he owned in Minneapolis collapsed during a remodeling project, killing 4 workers and costing Brackett a significant amount of money to rehabilitate.
 A vacation home of his on Lake Minnetonka was destroyed by a tornado.
 In 1890 his wife Anna died.
 The downturn of the Panic of 1893 also drained his finances and forced him to turn to personal loans and mortgaging his properties to remain afloat.
 By 1897 he had left his various business interests and was semi-retired.